 Detailed Description of Team Training

-Training takes place for approximately 4-6 hours per day, 5 days per week (Monday through Friday) over the three week period (for a total of at least 60 hours of training).
+Training takes place for approximately 6-7 hours per day, 4-5 days per week (Monday through Friday) over the two week period.
 The client will need to arrange his/her work and home schedules so that this is possible.
 The family and/or other members of the client’s support system will be required to attend one day of training during the intensive training period.

-If, at the conclusion of the intensive training period, the training staff feels the client has mastered the basic lessons and can meet the dog’s physical, mental, and emotional needs, the client and dog will go home together.
+If, at the conclusion of the initial training period and upon passing a public access test, the training staff feels the client has mastered the basic lessons and can meet the dog’s physical, mental, and emotional needs, the client and dog will go home together.

-Upon successful completion of the “boot camp,” the team commit to a weekly training session (approximately 3 hours per week) under the supervision of a Hero Dogs staff trainer for the next six months.
-A minimum of 60 additional hours of training is required.
+Upon successful completion of the “boot camp,” the team commit to a weekly training session (approximately two hours per week) under the supervision of a Hero Dogs staff trainer for the next six months.
 This training will take place in a variety of locations, including at the Hero Dogs facility, the client’s home, workplace, school, medical appointments, and various other public locations.

 The dog remains the property of Hero Dogs during this time.
 Clients must agree to adhere to all Hero Dogs rules and regulations concerning the care and training of the dog, including daily exercise, training, and grooming requirements.
 Failure to do so or to meet the training commitment will result in removal from the program and return of the dog to Hero Dogs.

-When the client and the trainer both feel that the team is ready (after the minimum six month/120 hour training commitment has been met), the team must successfully pass a three-part certification examination, including:
+When the client and the trainer both feel that the team is ready (after the six month commitment has been met), the team must successfully pass a two-part certification, including:

 - a written or oral examination which covers the client’s knowledge of dog care, dog behavior, training principles, specific vocabulary, and public access,

-- a practical test of basic obedience and public access behavior conducted in a public location, and
+- a practical test of basic obedience and specialized skills

 If the team does not pass the certification examination, they will be given additional time to prepare and practice before taking it again.
 Up to three attempts to pass the certification will be given, but if the team cannot pass after three attempts, the client will be released from the program and the dog returned to Hero Dogs.